Optimal Scheduling of Electricity and Water in Renewable-Colocated Desalination Plants: WDP Framework and Dispatch Problem

 As shown in Figures \ref{fig:WDP} and \ref{fig:ProductionPlan}, the WDP exhibits a noteworthy complementarity between water and electricity systems.
 Specifically, the TDP uses a fuel source to co-generate both water and electricity, while the RODP consumes electricity to produce water.
 As a result, the electrical load within the WDP is the RODP, whose demand is met through a combination of local generation from the TDP, on-site renewables, and electricity imported from the grid, with contributions varying based on availability and operating conditions.

-The WDP’s operational timescale is set by its measurement and dispatching frequency, while transactions with water and electric utilities follow their billing periods (e.g., 15 min or hourly).
-To streamline the exposition, we assume the WDP’s dispatch period matches the utilities’ billing period, allowing a single time-step formulation.
+The WDP’s operational timescale is set by its measurement and scheduling frequency, while transactions with water and electric utilities follow their billing periods (e.g., 15 min or hourly).
+To streamline the exposition, we assume the WDP’s scheduling period matches the utilities’ billing period, allowing a single time-step formulation.

-Next, we present the modeling of the TDP, RODP, payment functions to the water and electricity utilities, and the WDP dispatch problem.
+Next, we present the modeling of the TDP, RODP, payment functions to the water and electricity utilities, and the WDP scheduling problem.